DWhiteheadCode/Tracer-Abilities/README.md

 # Introduction
 This repository contains my recreation of Tracer's abilities from Overwatch (2), (by Blizzard Entertainment).
-This project was created strictly for educational purposes as I learn Unreal Engine 5.
+This project was created strictly for educational purposes while I learn Unreal Engine 5.

 ***THIS IS A WORK IN PROGRESS!*** I still have plans for things to add/ improve, such as adding UI elements showing cooldowns, allowing multiple charges of abilities, etc.

 Included is a basic gameplay framework for starting/ stopping actions, modifying a character's health, among other things.
 Most importantly, implementations of the abilities "blink", "recall", and "pulse bomb" are included.
 More details on these are provided below.

 This project was intended purely to showcase my implementations of these abilities.
 As such, most elements of the "game" are very basic or not implemented.
 For example, there is no real game mode or player death, so health simply gets capped at 0.
-There is also a very basic "Test Dummy" that is useful for showcasing the pulse bomb's "stick" mechanic.
+These areas may or may not get fleshed out more in the future.

 # Blink
 ## Description
-Blink allows the player to teleport a short distance in the direction of their movement input.
+Blink allows the player to teleport a short distance in the direction of their most recent movement input.
 The player can teleport through other players, but terrain (such as walls) blocks the move- placing the player up against the terrain after the teleport.

 Blink is bound to `Left Shift` and `Right Click` (i.e. either key can be used).

 ## Implementation
 My implementation starts by sweeping a capsule (of the same dimensions as the player's character) in the direction of the player's last movement input.
 - If no movement input is provided (i.e. blink is the only key being pressed), the character's forward vector is used.
-- If this sweep does **not** result in a hit (with a `WorldStatic` or `WorldDynamic` object), the player will be teleported by the maximum `MaxBlinkDistance` in the direction of their input.
+- If this sweep does **not** result in a hit (with a `WorldStatic` or `WorldDynamic` object), the player will be teleported by the `MaxBlinkDistance` in the direction of their input.
 - If the sweep does result in a hit, the `HitResult.ImpactPoint` is taken as a starting point.
 From here, the player's capsule's radius is added in the opposite direction of the sweep (i.e., from the impact point to the player's starting location).
 The result of this is used as the destination to teleport the player to.
-This is done to ensure the player is teleported up against the wall, rather than relying on UE5's `AActor::TeleportTo(...)` to resolve the collision.
+This is done to ensure the player is teleported up against the wall, rather than relying on UE5's `AActor::TeleportTo(...)` to resolve the collision, which can result in the teleport failing.
 - The player's **horizontal** speed is also preserved across the blink.
 	- I.e. if the player is moving at 500 ups (units per second) to their left, then they immediately press right and blink, they will be teleported to the right, and will be moving at 500 ups to their right.